happyf-weallareeuropean/cC/readme.md

 - every time after u send out the message to chatgpt, u are free, just listen, u can go anywhere.
 - instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.

-# tostart
+# to setup
+i.base
-i.put this two scripe in ur hammerspoon init.lua n siswser extension like monkeys,
+- put this two scripe in ur hammerspoon init.lua n siswser extension like monkeys,

-ii.
+ii.perfer high quilty siri voice
 - use comand + space go to sys seting
 - search for 'spoken content' set ur siri defult vioce to siri voice 2 (very close to chatgpt that naturness)

 iii.
 happyf close eye. ()

+ref:
+a free open source chatgpt chrome extension + hammerspoon for macos, particular use siri.
+ChatGPT-related extensions and tools that offer real-time read-aloud features, particularly suitable for macOS.